amuzetnoM/artifactvirtual/README.md

 - Seamless transition from development to production environments

-3. AVA (Artifact Virtual Assistant) / REAGEN
+**3. AVA (Artifact Virtual Assistant) / REAGEN
 An advanced AI assistant capable of multimodal interactions, including text, voice, and visual inputs.
-Built upon open-source models such as Whisper for speech recognition and LLaVA for visual understanding, AVA/REAGEN provides:
+Built upon open-source models such as Whisper for speech recognition and LLaVA for visual understanding, AVA/REAGEN provides:**

 - Context-aware assistance in development tasks